shyamnathp/Deep-Learning/README.md

 - Select randomly 3 subsets of 10 classes and 2 subsets of 30 classes [Shyam : COMPLETE]
 - Report the average classification accuracy over the 5 splits above [Kunal : COMPLETE]
-- i) Plot the confusion matrix for one of the 3 random splits of 10 classes ii) report the classification accuracy of each class individually iii) plot the confusion matrix for the tasks as well (Question : Meaning confusion matrix for all classes from step ii above?)
+- i) Plot the confusion matrix for one of the 3 random splits of 10 classes [Kunal : COMPLETE] ii) report the classification accuracy of each class individually iii) plot the confusion matrix for the tasks as well (Question : Meaning confusion matrix for all classes from step ii above?)
 - Compute classification accuracies with training and testing on all the 101 classes